 Astoria keeper sturgeon, like all Columbia River sturgeon, must fit within a certain size bracket in order for them to be retained.
 The fish are measured from the tip of their nose to the fork of their tail, and if they measure between the 41" to 54" slot then retention is allowed.
 If they are larger or smaller than this, they must be released.
 An Astoria keeper sturgeon will typically weigh between 22 and 50 pounds!

-Astoria Salmon Fishing Season
+Astoria Salmon Fishing Charters

 Our Astoria salmon fishing charters start in early July and go until mid October.
 The first part of our season from early July to mid August, is in the ocean catching Chinook and Coho salmon.
 During this time the salmon are staging off of the Oregon Coast in large numbers before they begin their migration into the Columbia and other rivers starting in August.